douglasferreirag/trilha-net-banco-de-dados-desafio/README.md

 ## 12 - Buscar o nome do filme e os atores, trazendo o PrimeiroNome, UltimoNome e seu Papel

 ![Exercicio 12](Imagens/12.png)

+Solução

+## 1

+SELECT  Nome, Ano FROM Filmes;

+## 2

+SELECT  Nome, Ano FROM Filmes ORDER BY Ano;

+## 3

+SELECT Nome,Ano, Duracao
+FROM Filmes
+WHERE Nome = 'De Volta para o Futuro';

+## 4

+SELECT *
+FROM Filmes
+WHERE Ano = 1997

+## 5

+SELECT *
+FROM Filmes
+WHERE Ano > 2000

+## 6

+SELECT *
+FROM Filmes
+WHERE Duracao > 100 AND Duracao < 150
+ORDER BY Duracao ASC

+## 7

+SELECT Ano, COUNT(1) Quantidade
+FROM Filmes
+GROUP BY Ano
+ORDER BY Quantidade DESC

+## 8

+SELECT PrimeiroNome, UltimoNome, Genero
+FROM Atores
+WHERE Genero = 'M'

+## 9

+SELECT PrimeiroNome, UltimoNome, Genero
+FROM Atores
+WHERE Genero = 'F'
+ORDER BY PrimeiroNome

+## 10

+SELECT F.Nome, G.Genero
+FROM Filmes as F, Generos as G, FilmesGenero as FG WHERE F.id = FG.IdFilme and G.Id = FG.IdGenero

+## 11

+SELECT F.Nome, G.Genero
+FROM Filmes as F, Generos as G, FilmesGenero as FG WHERE F.id = FG.IdFilme and G.Id = FG.IdGenero and G.Genero = 'Mistério'

+## 12 - Buscar o nome do filme e os atores, trazendo o PrimeiroNome, UltimoNome e seu Papel

+SELECT F.Nome, A.PrimeiroNome, A.UltimoNome, EF.Papel
+FROM Filmes as F, ElencoFilme as EF, Atores as A
+WHERE F.id = EF.IdFilme and A.Id = EF.IdAtor